Entering My Horsegirl Era

 Horseback Riding

-I’m finally living my childhood dreams and taking western horseback riding lessons!
-A few people have told me I should take up a sport or go to the gym… so here I am!
+I’m finally living my childhood dream and taking western horseback riding lessons!
+A few people have told me that I should take up a sport or go to the gym… so here I am!
 Surprisingly, the horse world mostly works through word of mouth.
-After making a bunch of calls, someone eventually passed along a list of trainers who were still taking students and that’s how I found my trainer!
+After making a bunch of calls, someone eventually passed along a list of trainers who were still taking students and that’s how I met my trainer!
 I wouldn’t have found her otherwise since she doesn’t really advertise and just relies on people sharing her name around.
-She’s a professional D1 barrel racer and seriously amazing.
-I already know I have so much to learn from her.
+She’s a professional D1 barrel racer and super amazing and I have so much to learn from her.

-I was excited to be back at the barn again but honestly a little surprised at how much I had forgotten.
+I was excited to be back at a barn again but honestly a little surprised at how much I had forgotten.
 Each lesson starts with getting the horse from the stall, grooming, and tacking.
 What used to be muscle memory now takes active thinking.
-The other day, I grabbed the saddle before putting on the saddle pad, and my trainer, who was literally on the phone, casually tossed the pad on for me without missing a beat.
-Meanwhile, I was just standing there completely embarrassed.
-Total rookie mistake.
-I guess I’m learning everything from the ground up again.
+The other day I grabbed the saddle before putting on the saddle pad and my trainer reflexively threw on the pad for me while she was on the phone and I just stood there completely embarrassed.
+A rookie mistake.
+Time to learn everything from the ground up again.

 The red roan (I think?) quarter horse on the right is Maverick.
-Also a sweetheart and he loves to please and is always ready to go.
+Also a sweetheart and he loves to please so he’s always ready to go fast!
 I think he recognizes me now.
 When I go to his stall, he’s usually standing at the far end, but as soon as he sees me, he’ll nicker and come running up to the gate to say hi! <3

 The first few lessons were kind of discouraging because I just couldn’t sit the trot.
-I was bouncing all over the place and couldn’t figure out how to sit it correctly.
+I was bouncing all over the place and couldn’t figure out how to stay balanced.
 It’s one of those things you really have to feel for yourself.
 People can describe it a million ways, but nothing prepares you like actually trying it.
 Having a good trainer definitely helps though.
 I think I can sit a slow trot now, but it’s still my weak spot.
-To help with that, my trainer had me ride her personal horse, Daisy, bareback to better feel the horse’s movement.
-Walking was fine, but the second she started trotting I immediately started slipping off.
-I had no grip and nothing to hold onto.
+My trainer had me try riding bareback on her personal horse, Daisy, to try to get a better feel of the muscle movement.
+Walking felt great, but once she started trotting I immediately started slipping off since I had no grip and nothing to hold onto.
 She noted that I need to work more on my core strength.

 Loping/cantering on the other hand is so much fun!
-It’s faster but somehow easier to sit.
-When I’m in the saddle, it feels like I’m flying through the wind at 30 mph.
-Then I watched a video of myself… and realized I was probably going closer to 10 mph, if that.
+It’s a faster speed but surprisingly easier to sit.
+I feel like I’m flying with the wind at 30 mph, but once I looked back at a video of myself I realized it was more realistically maybe under 10 mph…

-I definitely need to get stronger.
-The horses barely break a sweat while I’m constantly out of breath by the end of each lesson.
+I definitely need to work out more because the horses aren’t even breaking a sweat and yet I’m the one constantly out of breath during my lesson.
 And I know what you’re about to say!!
 The horses are doing all the work, you’re just sitting there!
-But let me tell you, riding is a full-body workout.
-I don’t get saddle sore anymore thankfully, but my core is still sore after every ride.
+Let me tell you, it’s a full body workout.
+The regular lessons have gotten me to a point where I no longer get saddle sore but my core still feels sore after every ride.
 In fact, after my lesson I made dinner and then just completely crashed on my couch until I woke up to my morning alarm and realized I needed to get ready for work.
 How do you sportsy/gym people do it?
 What’s your secret??

 Now I’m always counting down the days until my next lesson at the barn and the horses always bring a smile to my face.
 I still have a lot to learn before I master the basics, but here’s a list of what I hope to do (realistically or unrealistically):